dafny-lang/dafny/docs/DafnyRef/Topics.md

 - [`for`](#sec-for-loops) loops whose start expression contains ghost expressions.
 - [Variable declarations](#sec-var-decl-statement) if they are explicitly ghost or if their respective right-hand side is a ghost expression.
 - [Assignments or update statement](#sec-update-and-call-statement) if all updated variables are ghost.
-- [`forall`](#sec-forall-statement) statements, unless there is exactly one assignment to an non-ghost array in its body.
+- [`forall`](#sec-forall-statement) statements, unless there is exactly one assignment to a non-ghost array in its body.

 These statements always non-ghost: